Congress established the National Eye Institute (NEI) in 1968 to protect and prolong the vision of the American people.

 - Leber congenital amaurosis.
 NEI-supported scientists have used gene therapy to partially restore vision to people with this blinding disease that begins in childhood.
 The gene responsible for LCA was isolated at NEI.

 - Retinitis pigmentosa.
-NEI-funded researchers have isolated genes and gene mutations at the root of retinitis pigmentosa (RP), a group of inherited diseases that affect more than 100,000 Americans.
-These researchers have moved on to develop gene therapy approaches that are showing promise for preventing vision loss from RP.
+NEI-funded researchers have isolated genes and gene mutations at the root of retinitis pigmentosa (RP), a group of inherited diseases that affects more than 100,000 Americans.
+These researchers have moved on to develop gene therapy approaches that are showing promise for preventing RP-related vision loss.

 Developing new treatments and technology

-Noninvasive imaging.
-With support from NEI, scientists have developed a technology called optical coherence tomography to see tissues deep inside the eye, noninvasively and in real time.
-Doctors are using this technology to look for early signs of disease, and to monitor disease progression and treatment response.
+- Noninvasive imaging.
+With support from NEI, scientists have developed a technology called optical coherence tomography (OCT) to see tissues inside the eye, noninvasively and in real time.
+Doctors are using this OCT to look for early signs of disease and to monitor disease progression and treatment response.

 Spreading the word about eye health